dalibo/emaj/docs/en/impactsAdmin.rst

 When saving or restoring instances at file level, it is essential to save or restore **ALL** instance files, including those stored on dedicated tablespaces.

-After a file level restore, tables groups are in the very same state as at the save time, and the database activity can be restarted without any particular E-Maj operation.
+After a file level restore, table groups are in the very same state as at the save time, and the database activity can be restarted without any particular E-Maj operation.

 Logical saves and restores of entire database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To properly save and restore a database with E-Maj, using *pg_dump*, and *psql* or *pg_restore*, it is essential that both source and restored databases use the **same E-Maj version**.
 If this is not the case, the content of some technical tables may be not synchronised with their structure.
 The :ref:`emaj_get_version()<emaj_get_version>` function allows to know the current version of the *emaj* extension.

-Regarding stopped tables groups (in *IDLE* state), as log triggers are disabled and the content of related log tables is meaningless, there is no action required to find them in the same state as at save time.
+Regarding stopped table groups (in *IDLE* state), as log triggers are disabled and the content of related log tables is meaningless, there is no action required to find them in the same state as at save time.

-Concerning tables groups in *LOGGING* state at save time, it is important to be sure that log triggers will only be activated after the application tables rebuild.
+Concerning table groups in *LOGGING* state at save time, it is important to be sure that log triggers will only be activated after the application tables rebuild.
 Otherwise, during the tables rebuild, tables updates would also be recorded in log tables!

 When using *pg_dump* command for saves and *psql* or *pg_restore* commands for restores, and processing full databases (schema + data), these tools recreate triggers, E-Maj log triggers among them, after tables have been rebuilt.
 So there is no specific precaution to take.